 A metric that quantifies the quality or reliability of your service.
+Typically of the form "Good Events / Valid Events 100".

 Service Level Objective (SLO)

 A target value for the service level, as measured by an SLI, that sets expectations about how the service will perform.